 Find out more about Contini here.

 Grazing by Mark Greenaway

 Relax, unwind and eat in the casual and welcoming environment created by award-winning chef Mark Greenaway.
 The menu, which reflects the laidback ‘grazing’ concept, showcases a mix of traditional, modern and sharing plates using locally sourced ingredients.
 Grazing by Mark Greenaway is situated on the ground floor of the Waldorf Astoria Edinburgh with access from Peacock Alley and Rutland Street.

 Find out more about Grazing by Mark Greenaway here.

 The Lighthouse Bar - Fingal

 The Lighthouse Bar is located on the truly unique floating hotel, Fingal, sister-ship to the Royal Britannia Yacht.
 The restaurant has been meticulously designed to give guests an unhurried sense of luxury and was a winner with my Fiancé when we stayed overnight at Fingal this Valentines Day in February.
-Relax on seats covered in the softest leather and watch the vibrant Leith Docks transform from bold daylight into soft, dusky tones, as the evening sun spills across the ocean.
+Relax on seats covered in the softest leather and watch the vibrant Leith Docks transform from bold daylight into soft, dusky tones, as the evening sun spills across the Firth of Forth.

 Find out more about Fingal here.